BeyondMicroControl/SSD1306_greyscale/README.md

 <img src="/res/20260115_184123.jpg">

-However it looks like a gimmick, the real use of greyscale considerably
+However it looks like a gimmick, there are real use cases for greyscale as they
 - increases readability
 - masks disturbing aliasing artifacts
 - allows to percieve more detail in graphs and diagrams